How do we teach maths at Tyssen?

 We want to develop core skills in children to enable them to apply maths outside the classroom.

-This Spring term we have introduced a new scheme of work for maths, Abacus.
+At Tyssen we follow the White Rose scheme of work.
 This scheme is a unique maths toolkit that’s carefully crafted to inspire a genuine love of maths and help every child master the national curriculum.

 How can you help your child at home?

 It is critical that children have a key bank of number facts to draw on when they are tackling calculations; both written and mental.
 You can encourage your child to practise at home by logging on to different websites designed to help children to remember these key facts.

 White Rose – https://whiterosemaths.com/.
 You will find plenty of free and paid for resources to support your child.

 www.purplemash.co.uk – children have individual login for this website

 www.ttrockstars.com/ children have individual login for this website